-SECTION 6 What if your coverage changes for one of your drugs?
+SECTION 6 What if your coverage changes for one of your drugs? arago.

-Section 6.1 The Drug List can change during the year The Brag Lot can change daring the year
+Section 6.1 The Drug List can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
 However, during the year, the plan can make some changes to the Drug List.
 For example, the plan might: